Brain-Connectivity-Lab/WhiFuN/README.md

    v) Next, click on _Run Data check_ and make sure that the functional and Anatomical images are present for every subject and that all the MRI parameters of all the images are correct.

 6) After the Data check, a Data check report will be shown.
 Make sure it says, 'Data check completed successfully'.
 7) Have a look at the preprocessing step parameters.
-If something needs to be changed, it can be changed (for more details, refer paper)
+If something needs to be changed, it can be changed (for more details, refer to the paper)
 9) Click _Run Preprocessing_.
 10) Preprocessing will take some time, depending on the PC used to preprocess.
 After Preprocessing for one subject is done, WhiFuN will also display the estimated time to complete the preprocessing.
 11) Once preprocessing is complete, please go to the output folder (using the file browser) and check the quality control plots saved for every subject (refer to the paper for more details).